blabla1337/skf-flask/skf/markdown/knowledge_base/157-knowledge_base--User_registration_pattern--.md

 Fifth, encrypt your passwords by proven cryptographic standards when storing them.

-Sixth, Enforce secure passwords by implementing good password policys.
+Sixth, Enforce secure passwords by implementing good password policies.